SatishKumar-ds93/Google-Data-Analytics-Capstone-Project/Case Study 1 Cyclistic/README.md

 The following stakeholders have vested interests in the outcome of this analysis:

-- Director of Marketing	**Lily Moreno**	Needs data-driven insights to develop and justify a targeted marketing campaign for converting casual riders into members.
+- Director of Marketing:	**Lily Moreno**	Needs data-driven insights to develop and justify a targeted marketing campaign for converting casual riders into members.
 She is the direct manager and primary audience for the initial report.

-- Junior Data Analyst	**Me**	Responsible for executing the analysis, producing reliable insights, visualizations, and recommendations to support the marketing strategy.
+- Junior Data Analyst:	**Me**	Responsible for executing the analysis, producing reliable insights, visualizations, and recommendations to support the marketing strategy.

-- Marketing Analytics Team	N/A	The team collaborating on the project, using the analysis to guide the overall marketing strategy.
+- Marketing Analytics Team:	N/A	The team collaborating on the project, using the analysis to guide the overall marketing strategy.

-- Cyclistic Executive Team	N/A	The final decision-makers who must approve the recommended marketing program.
+- Cyclistic Executive Team:	N/A	The final decision-makers who must approve the recommended marketing program.
 They require compelling, data-backed evidence and professional visualizations to sign off on new initiatives.

-- Cyclistic Finance Analysts	N/A	Provide the core business context that annual members are more profitable, which drives the entire project's premise.
+- Cyclistic Finance Analysts:	N/A	Provide the core business context that annual members are more profitable, which drives the entire project's premise.

 This analysis will provide the necessary insights to move into the data preparation phase.